 Another restriction comes from the type of distributions in the model set.
-We will prove that, as soon as $\Sfrak$ contains two distributions whose supports are disjoint as well as the convex segment between these distributions, we can not hope to have \eqref{eq:eqtoprove} with error $\eta=0$ when $p\cdot \delta >1$. \begin{restatable}{prop}{weedprop} Let $(\Xcal,D)$ be a complete and separable metric space and consider the Wasserstein distances computed with the distance $D$.
-Let $\kappa$ be any \textit{p.s.d.} kernel.
-Consider two arbitrary probability distributions $\pi_0,\pi_1 \in \P(\Xcal)$ such that $\|\pi_0-\pi_1\|_{\kappa}<+\infty$ and $\supp(\pi_0)$ and $\supp(\pi_1)$ are disjoint\footnote{We recall that the support $\supp(\pi)$ of a probability distribution $\pi \in \P(\Xcal)$ is defined as the smallest closed set $S$ such that $\pi(S)=1$.}.
-Consider $\Sfrak:=\{(1-t)\pi_0+t\pi_1, t \in [0,1]\}$.
-If $(\Sfrak,W_p)$ is $(\kappa,\delta)$-embeddable then $\delta \leq 1/p$. \end{restatable} The result is mostly based on \citep{nilesweed2020minimax}.
+We will prove that, as soon as $\Sfrak$ contains two distributions whose supports are disjoint, as well as the convex segment between these distributions, we cannot hope to have \eqref{eq:eqtoprove} with error $\eta=0$ when $p\cdot \delta >1$. \begin{restatable}{proposition}{weedprop} Let $(\Xcal,D)$ be a complete and separable metric space and consider the Wasserstein distances computed with the distance $D$.
+Let $\kappa$ be any PSD kernel.
+Consider two arbitrary probability distributions $\pi_0,\pi_1 \in \P(\Xcal)$ such that $\|\pi_0-\pi_1\|_{\kappa}<+\infty$ and $\supp(\pi_0)$ and $\supp(\pi_1)$ are disjoint\footnote{We recall that the support $\supp(\pi)$ of a probability distribution $\pi \in \P(\Xcal)$ is the smallest closed set $S$ such that $\pi(S)=1$.}.
+Consider $\Sfrak:=\{(1-t)\pi_0+t\pi_1: t \in [0,1]\}$.
+If $(\Sfrak,\W_p)$ is $(\kappa,\delta)$-embeddable then $\delta \leq 1/p$. \end{restatable} The result is mostly based on \citet{nilesweed2020minimax}.
 Its proof in Appendix \ref{sec:proof_weed_prop} essentially amounts to showing~\eqref{eq:NoEmbedability} as soon as $p\cdot\delta>1$.
 Following Remark~\ref{rem:monotonicityembedability}, the same conclusion holds if $\Sfrak$ only \emph{contains} the convex combinations of distributions $\pi_0,\pi_1$ as in the above proposition.
 For a bounded kernel, since $\|\pi_0-\pi_1\|_{\kappa}$ is always finite, the same result is thus valid in particular when the model set $\Sfrak$ contains a segment whose extreme points have disjoint supports.
 This is notably the case when $\Sfrak$ is convex and contains two distributions with disjoint supports.
-As a consequence, given any p.s.d. kernel $\kappa$, $(\Sfrak,W_p)$ is \textbf{not} $(\kappa,\delta)$-embeddable for $\delta >1/p$ when $\Sfrak$ contains \textit{e.g.} mixtures of two Diracs or more generally mixtures of two compactly supported distributions.
-We postulate that a similar result holds when we can find $(\pi_0,\pi_1) \in \Sfrak$ such that only a small faction of the mass of $\pi_0$ and $\pi_1$ can be put in-between $\supp(\pi_0)$ and $\supp(\pi_1)$.
-We emphasize that this result does not depend on the dimension of the ambient space and is true for any \textit{p.s.d.} kernel.
+As a consequence, given any PSD kernel $\kappa$, $(\Sfrak,\W_p)$ is \emph{not} $(\kappa,\delta)$-embeddable for $\delta >1/p$ when $\Sfrak$ contains for example mixtures of two Diracs or more generally mixtures of two compactly supported distributions.
+We emphasize that this result does not depend on the dimension of the ambient space and is true for any PSD kernel.

-\subsection{Bound on $\delta$ for mixture models and smooth TI kernels}
+\subsubsection{Bound on $\delta$ for Mixture Models and Smooth TI Kernels}